raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 We can unify them.
 A tree is a divergent graph with a single root node.
 If we have a collection of root nodes, it's called a *forest*.
 The second-simplest possible forest is a collection with just root, and that's just like a tree.

-So if we write a traversal for forests, we also get one for trees:
+So if we write a traversal for forests, we also get one for trees.
+We'll give this a more descriptive name:

 ```javascript
 function * depthFirst (forest) {